ZafrulIslamShaik/Dora_Chatbot/README.md

 # DORA Regulation Assistant Chatbot
 A Retrieval-Augmented Generation (RAG) chatbot for answering questions about DORA (Digital Operational Resilience Act) regulations.
 Uses multiple retrieval methods and Azure OpenAI for intelligent responses.

 ## What This Chatbot Does
 - Answers questions about DORA regulations using legal documents
 - Provides source citations for all answers
-- Uses advanced retrieval methods (Dense, Sparse, Hybrid,HyDE)
+- Uses advanced retrieval methods (Dense, Sparse, Hybrid, HyDE)
 - Interactive web interface with chat functionality
 - Multiple configuration options for different retrieval strategies

 ## Requirements
 ### Paid Services Required
 - **Azure OpenAI API** - You need a paid Azure account with OpenAI access
 - Get your API keys from Azure Portal